-In pharmacovigilance, a ‘signal’ means information from one or more sources suggesting a possible new causal association or a new aspect of a known causal association between a medicinal product and an adverse event.
+In pharmacovigilance, a “signal” refers to information from one or more sources that suggests a possible new causal association or a new aspect of a known causal association between a drug and an adverse event.

 This process includes steps for the detection, prioritisation, validation and evaluation of identified signals in order to take appropriate management measures (amendment of SPC, communication on a possible risk, suspension of marketing authorisation...).

 How are signals detected and treated in pharmacovigilance?

 The data sources that give rise to signals are multiple.
 Although data from clinical trials and literature are also taken into account, spontaneous statements are the majority source of these signals.